dinshaw/dinshaw.github.io/full-outline.md

 * [SLIDE] The Wall Dev2DevOps

-# Beginning
+# Hello and thanks for coming to Dev to DevOps.
-* Hello and thanks for coming to Dev to DevOps.
 This talk is going to be a high-level introduction to DevOps, from a developers perspective,  and some suggestions of how to get started.
 I'm assuming there are probably some people here who are not new to devops,.
 But maybe, if you can put aside your experience, for a min, imagine that all your code is not being written TDD style; that all your teams are not using CI; that all your deploy are not one button deploys, and all your devs do not have access to VM of the production environment then there may still be some value and entertainment for you here.

 * My name is Dinshaw.
 That's one word; that's my first name.
 My last name's not really important until you find another person with my first name.
 What is important is that I work at Constant Contact as a developer and I have nothing to do with operations.